HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 We identified 2,863 different values for the `lang` attribute on the `html` start tag (compare that to the [7,117 spoken languages](https://www.ethnologue.com/guides/how-many-languages) as per Ethnologue).
 Almost all of them, [according to the Accessibility chapter](./accessibility), seem valid.

 22.36% of all documents specify no `lang` attribute.
 The commonly accepted view is that [they should](https://www.w3.org/TR/i18n-html-tech-lang/#overall)—but beside the idea that software could eventually [detect language automatically](https://meiert.com/en/blog/lang/), document language can also be specified [on the protocol level](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Language).
-This is something we didn’t check.
+This is something we didn't check.

-Here’s the Top 10 of (normalized) languages in our sample.
+Here's the Top 10 of (normalized) languages in our sample.
 At first we contemplated merging same-language values, but as the difference between `en-US` and `en-GB`, to give just one example, is pronounced, we decided not to do so.

 <figure markdown>
 | Language | Percentage |